 Take Me Out.
 Playbill, 2004

 Richard Greenberg’s Tony Award-winning play Take Me Out premiered Off-Broadway in 2022 and on Broadway in 2003.
 The play covers a fictional baseball team and the different reactions when one of its members, Darren Lemming, comes out as gay.
 Themes of the play include homophobia, racism, class, and masculinity in sports.
 The role of Darren Lemming was first played by actor Daniel Sunjata, who earned his Bachelor of Arts from the University of Louisiana at Lafayette.
-This collection features an original playbill of Take Me Out from 2004, where Sunjata played the lead.
+The original playbill of Take Me Out from 2004, where Sunjata played the lead, is an LGBTQ resource.

 DeGeneres, Ellen (1958- ).
 Entertainment Weekly Magazine, 1996

 Ellen DeGeneres is a comedian born and raised in Metairie, Louisiana.
 She has had successful careers in stand-up comedy, film, and television.
 She starred in the 1990s sitcom Ellen, in which she played one of the first main characters to come out as lesbian, mirroring her own life.
-This collection includes an Entertainment Weekly issue containing an article about DeGeneres coming out as lesbian and the reactions to her character on the show.
+This collection is an LGBTQ resource and includes an Entertainment Weekly issue containing an article about DeGeneres coming out as lesbian and the reactions to her character on the show.
 DeGeneres is featured on the cover.

 Cliburn, Van (1934-2013).
 Photographs, 1958-1985